davidmalcolm/texi2rst/output/_build/html/_sources/nested-functions.txt

 Nested functions are supported as an extension in GNU C, but are not supported by GNU C++.

-The nested functions name is local to the block where it is defined.
+The nested function's name is local to the block where it is defined.
 For example, here we define a nested function named ``square``, and call it twice: